1985

 make sure that I missed my wake-up call on the day we made the video for

-Asked about the intention of the video, he says, "You'll have to ask Peter
+Asked about the intention of the video he said, "You'll have to ask Peter

 Care (the director) - he came up with that 'concept'.
 Quite how he equated